 For your wedding, you can get by without many things, but the one thing you do need is a ceremony.
 The ceremony is the focal point of your day – it is not a wedding without the ceremony.
-And, yes, you can have a friend or your college roommate obtain an on-line ordination and chance that she or he will do it right.
+And, yes, you can have a friend, a relative or your college roommate obtain an on-line ordination and chance that she or he will do it right.
 Then again, would you trust someone who has never done it before to cater your wedding?
 To make your bouquets and corsages?
 To bake your wedding cake?

 Ask a venue coordinator how that typically works out.
 Ask how well the rehearsal goes, or who answers questions about completing the marriage license.

 Every professional had a “first time.”
 It has been many years since my first wedding, and I have learned much in those years.
 Now, with hundreds of weddings completed, I have the confidence that I can continue to make each ceremony special, and memorable.